NiftyPET/NiftyPET/docs/tutorials/basicrecon.rst

 With the setting as above, the output folder ``output`` will be created within the input data folder.

-Obtaining the hardware and object :math:`\mu`-maps
+Obtaining the hardware and object |mu|-maps
 --------------------------------------------------

 Since MR cannot image the scanner hardware, i.e., the patient table, head and neck coils, etc., the high resolution CT-based mu-maps are provided by the scanner manufacturer.
 These then have to be appropriately resampled to the table and coils position as used in any given imaging setting.
-The hardware and object :math:`\mu`-maps are obtained as follow:
+The hardware and object |mu|-maps are obtained as follow:

 .. code-block:: python